 Colin Dunn joined the Company in 1991 as Finance Manager and in 1992 was named Vice President of Finance and Treasurer.
 He was appointed Secretary of the Company in May 2003.
-He is currently a director of Bel Fuse Ltd., Bel Fuse (Macao Commercial Offshore) Limited, Bel Stewart s.r.o., Cinch Connectors, Inc. and Cinch Connectors Ltd. Mr. Dunn is also a managing director of Bel Stewart GmbH and a managing director of TRP Connector B.V.
+He is currently a director of Bel

+Fuse Ltd., Bel Fuse (Macao Commercial Offshore) Limited, Bel Stewart s.r.o., Cinch Connectors, Inc. and Cinch Connectors Ltd. Mr. Dunn is also a managing director of Bel Stewart GmbH and a managing director of TRP Connector B.V.
 Prior to joining the Company, Mr. Dunn was Vice President of Finance and Operations at Kentek Information Systems, Inc. from 1985 to 1991 and had previously held a series of senior management positions with Braintech Inc. and Weyerhaeuser Company.
 Mr. Dunn has an MBA degree from Yale University.

 Dennis Ackerman joined the Company in 1986 and has held the positions of Customer Service Manager, Sales Manager, Purchasing Manager and Operations Manager.
-In 2001, he was named Vice President of Operations.
-Mr. Ackerman is currently a director of Dongguan Transpower Electric Products Company Limited.
+In 2001, he was named Vice President of Operations and in June 2014, he was named President of Bel Power Solutions, Inc. In addition, Mr. Ackerman is currently a director of Dongguan Transpower Electric Products Company Limited.
 Mr. Ackerman has an MBA degree from Fairleigh Dickinson University.